A Spiritual Journey of Healing

 “Oenuc APAN Atime tHeR WAS A FOX AND…”

-I made it from the bottom to the top, so feel free to view accordingly.
+I made it from the bottom to the top, and in a semi-clockwise fashion, so feel free to view accordingly.

 11/30/12 – HA!
 I just found this picture in my phone today!
 I guess I took this at the time of making the collage… the National Geographics are in the background… but ha!
 A fox on Yoda’s head.
 The fox was a synchronicity for me at this time, and since.

 Awwwww….
 I guess he was helping me… like he usually does. 🙂

 Riding the natural pulse….

 I have spent the last month, since the last post, coming back down.
 Sharing my secrets of Surrendering and Self-Remembering I felt as if I pushed it, a little.
 But just as natural as that felt for me, I’ve always been one to push things a little bit here a little bit there… I felt this natural flow to come back into a stillness.
 And I have been resting there, exploring there, for the past month.